 The buildings reflect and take direct influence from their rugged context, its geological uplift and heavily textured limestone that can be seen on the Peninsula and the immediate area surrounding the quay itself.

+Durability is a defining principle.
+Marine-grade aluminium cladding and zipped panel systems provide long-term resilience in the harsh coastal environment and will weather gracefully over time.
+Façade engineering and structural detailing ensure robust performance under extreme wind and marine conditions.
 A complementary lighting strategy has been devised to support the scheme that recognises the dark skies cloaking Kaikōura.
 The value is two-fold for the local community and its ecology, while also providing activation opportunities for the wharf space into the evening.
 The design intent is to keep light spill low and reduce any adverse effects on the dark skies and the surrounding residential area.

 The bold design developed by Warren and Mahoney is an exciting step forward for Kaikōura.
 The design and construction are robust considering its rugged location, drawing inspiration from its surroundings along with our heritage and geology, mixing traditional and contemporary design.